USCRPL/mbed-cmake/README.md

 \_/     \_/  \_____ /  \______) \___ /                   \____)  \_/     \_/  |_/       \_| \_/   \_/  \______)
 ```

-This is mbed-cmake Retro Edition, a version of mbed-cmake with Mbed OS 5.15.6 bundled.
+This is mbed-cmake Paleo Edition, a version of mbed-cmake with Mbed 2 r163 bundled.
 Please see the master branch README for up-to-date documentation that covers all branches.